 Can give good career results with parivartamsha yoga or kendra location, although generally not well-liked in the work-place due to intense, driving, critical work style.
 Workaholic.
 Without a supporting yoga, Shani in Kuja's shaman-hunter sign is moody and unpredictable .
 Follows their intuition without regard to due process.
 Because of this trait, best suited to independent and esoteric work.

 Frustrated by attempts to do two mutually exclusive things: achieve leadership recognition and risk following their intuition.
 Seeks a wide scope of power but cramped by limited resources.
 Technical expert who wants opportunity and promotions yet dislikes conservative management.
-Feels cramped by mindless bureaucratic routine yet afraid to risk losing what power they have.
+Feels cramped by mindless bureaucratic routine Yet, afraid to risk losing what power they have.

-The going is slow however with Shani-style perseverance and the fullness of Time the hidden truths sought will be revealed.
+The going is slow However, with Shani-style perseverance and the fullness of Time the hidden truths sought will be revealed.

-This difficult work agenda places Shani-Vrizchika in a state of relentless stress and anxiety.
+This difficult work agenda places Shani-Vṛścika in a state of relentless stress and anxiety.
 Even with the best Jyotisha placements, such as Shani = yogakaraka for Thula or Vrishabha, one often feels isolated, frustrated, overwhelmed, and exhausted.

 Examples = success after a long struggle

-Must discover a system which allows society (Shani) to persevere against the onslaught of cataclysmic seizures and eruptions of violently transformative hidden animal force.
+Must discover a system which allows society [Shani] to persevere against the onslaught of cataclysmic seizures and eruptions of violently transformative hidden animal force.

-"hidden" parts of the sexual-reproductive system, uterus, ovaries, prostate, the secreting glands
+hidden [not visible to the eye, covered] parts of the sexual-reproductive system, uterus, ovaries, prostate, the secreting glands

-Das commentary re: Shani in Vrizchika
+QUOTATION Das commentary WRT Shani in Vṛścika

 Chicago Winter * l'hiver de Chicago

 " Progress comes by maintaining constant effort in daily practice."

 ~~ 14th Dalai Lama 1935- Policy of Kindness Tenzing Gyatso (1997).

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spirituality Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spirituality Wisdom Cycles of re-Death and re-Birth

 The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!